 Diagnostic Workup for Septic Arthritis in Children

-In addition to the typical clinical picture, patients with septic arthritis should also have a synovial fluid analysis.
+- In addition to the typical clinical picture, patients with septic arthritis should also have a synovial fluid analysis by synovial culture.
 Arthrocentesis should be used to establish the diagnosis in any patient who presents with painful monoarthritis despite the risk of introducing organisms in a sterile joint.

-While synovial fluid culture can provide definite information to establish the diagnosis of septic arthritis, the sensitivity and specificity is considered low.
-Polymerase chain reaction testing on the other hand can provide reliable information about the presence of a certain causative organism in a reasonable time frame.
+While synovial fluid culture can provide definite information to establish the diagnosis of septic arthritis, sensitivity and specificity are considered low.
+Polymerase chain reaction testing, on the other hand, can provide reliable information about the presence of a certain causative organism in a reasonable time frame.

 Treatment of Septic Arthritis in Children